How to Deal With Difficult Clients

 Do you “fire” them as clients?
 Can you?!
 Should you talk with them face-to-face before you do?
 And what about refunds?
 Do you owe them their money back if they already paid for your products and services?

-Knowing what to do about difficult clients comes down to a few basic things:
+Knowing strategies for dealing with difficult clients comes down to a few basic things:

 - Having your legal stuff together so you can at least take a deep breath, knowing you’re legally protected with legit contracts, policies and insurance.